ricardoL0pez/SocialMediaDashboard/vite-tailwind/README-template.md

-# Frontend Mentor - Notifications page solution
+# Frontend Mentor - Social media dashboard with theme switcher solution

-This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
+This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents